Easy Dumpling Soup

 My go-to Topping combinations

-Plan to add any extra condiments and toppings directly to each serving bowl, so each person can mix and match them to suit their tastes.
+I usually plan to add any extra condiments and toppings directly to each serving bowl.
+This way, each person can mix and match them to suit their tastes.
 My go-to topping combinations are (per bowl):

 • 1 Tbsp kimchi + handful of torn cilantro